-Knowing who will use the technology is great, but what’s better is understanding their motivation for interacting with the solution in the first place.
-Personas drive out what I call BANG: behavior, attitude, needs, and goals.
-With BANG in tow, I discuss how I have guided projects from personas to success.
+Knowing who will use the technology is great, but it is better to understand their motivation for interacting with the solution in the first place.
+Personas drive what I call BANG: behavior, attitude, needs, and goals.
+With BANG in tow, I discuss how I guide projects from personas to success.

 - Create profile types to full personas depending on time, information and leadership support